-For a complete step-by-step guide for Linux using IntellJ IDEA as the IDE, have a look at the following video instructions:
+For a complete step-by-step guide for Linux using IntelliJ IDEA as the IDE, have a look at the following video instructions:

 This section list the prerequisites you need to get started to develop JabRef.
 After this section, you are ready to get the code.

-A working Java 14 installation is required.
+A working Java (Development Kit) 18 installation with Java FX support is required.
 In the command line (terminal in Linux, cmd in Windows) run

-javac -version and make sure that the reported version is Java 14 (e.g
+javac -version and make sure that the reported version is Java 18 (e.g.,

 JAVA_HOME environment variable or install the most recent JDK.